Leafbird

+Taxonomy

+The genus Chloropsis was introduced in 1827 by the English naturalists William Jardine and Prideaux Selby with the type species as Turdus cochinchinensis Latham, the Javan leafbird.
+The genus name is from the Ancient Greek χλωρος/khlōros meaning "green" and οψις/opsis meaning "appearance".
+The genus was formerly placed with the fairy-bluebirds in the family Irenidae but was moved to its own family, Chloropseidae, by the American ornithologist Alexander Wetmore in 1960.

+A large molecular phylogenetic study of the passerines published in 2019 found that the family Chloropseidae was sister to the family Irenidae containing the fairy-bluebirds.

 Description

 The leafbirds range in size from 14 to 21 cm, and in weight from 15 to 48 g.
 They resemble bulbuls, but whereas that group tends to be drab in colour, leafbirds are brightly plumaged, with the predominant green over the body giving rise to their common name.
 The family is mostly sexually dimorphic in their plumage, this can vary from the highly dimorphic orange-bellied leafbird to the Philippine leafbird, which exhibits no sexual dimorphism.
 Most of the differences between the sexes are in the extent of the other colours in the plumage, particularly in the colours around the head and the blue or black face mask, with females having less colour and a less extensive (or absent) mask.
 Some species have blue on the wings and tail.
 The plumage of juvenile birds is a duller version of the female's.
 To human ears, their songs are melodious, and several species are good mimics.
 The calls include whistles and chatters.

 Like bulbuls, leafbirds drop many body feathers when they are handled.
 This may confuse predators, especially snakes.